-Undergraduate students awarded a State Need Grant or State Educational Opportunity Grant must complete at least 50% of the credits for which the student attempted for that quarter.
-Failure to complete the required number of credits each quarter will result in cancellation of subsequent disbursements.
-Satisfactory academic progress is monitored at the end of each quarter for these two programs.
+Students awarded a State Need Grant, College Bound Scholarship, State Work Study, or any other type of state funds must complete at least 50% of the credits for which the student was awarded aid for that quarter (Twelve credits for full time, nine for three-quarter time or six credits for half time).
+Failure to complete at least 50% of attempted credits each quarter will result in cancellation of subsequent disbursements.
+Completing between 51 and 99% of attempted credits will result in being put on financial aid probation for one quarter.
+Satisfactory academic progress is monitored at the end of each quarter for State programs.